09 Apr How to Track ROI on Social Media Marketing?

 This is your own “old school” form of analytics so you can not only see what type of marketing is bringing in patients, but what type of services these patients are then signing up for.
 You want to see what approach is bringing in the right type of patient so you can do more of what is actually working.

-For more information on managing your social media marketing plan and measuring your ROI, visit Life In Motion at lifeinmotion.co or calling us at 817-431-9861.
+For more information on managing your social media marketing plan and measuring your ROI, contact us at 817-431-9861.
 We can help you develop, implement and track your social media marketing efforts so you can make sure you are getting a great return on your investment.